Vancouver Medical Assisting Schools

 Medical Assisting Certificate of Proficiency

-Students must complete 71 credit hours with a minimum 'C' grade to earn the certificate of proficiency.
+Students must complete 69-76 credit hours with a minimum 'C' grade to earn the certificate of proficiency.
 Required courses include healthcare foundations, medical terminology, exam room procedures and human anatomy and physiology.
-Students are also required to have a criminal background check, drug screening, TB test or chest X-ray, First Aid card, healthcare provider CPR training and immunizations before they may pursue a course in their final quarter.
+Students are also required to have a criminal background check, drug screening, TB test or chest X-ray, first-aid card, healthcare provider CPR training and immunizations before they may pursue a course in their final quarter.

 Associate in Applied Science in Medical Assisting

-In order to be awarded an Associate in Applied Science in Medical Assisting, students must complete 91 credit hours with a minimum 'C' grade.
-Like the certificate program, a criminal background check, TB test or chest X-ray, drug screening, First Aid card, immunizations and healthcare provider CPR training are required before students can take a course in the final curriculum quarter.
-Students are able to pursue elective courses in the areas of communication, health, social science or human relations and diversity.
+In order to be awarded an Associate in Applied Science in Medical Assisting, students must complete 90 credit hours with a minimum 'C' grade.
+Like the certificate program, a criminal background check, TB test or chest X-ray, drug screening, first-aid card, immunizations and healthcare provider CPR training are required before students can take a course in the final curriculum quarter.
+Students are able to pursue elective courses in the areas of communication, social science or human relations and diversity.

-Additional options for students looking to pursue a medical assistant education include the medical assistant associate's degree from Mt.
+Additional options for students looking to pursue a medical assistant education include the medical assistant certificate from Mt.
 Hood Community College, located about 21 miles away from downtown Vancouver, or the one-year certificate from Clackamas Community College, located 28 miles away from downtown Vancouver.